FizzyBerry/Olympics/README.md

-This consol game is about fight between gladiators at olypmics.
-Gladiator is human, beast or half human half beast (berserker).
-Fight can be with two of them or in squads.
-After the battle Cesar judge if the loser is going to die or not, it depends on how many figths was at all.
-If this number is divisible by 3 they die if not cesar let them live.
+This program simulates fights between gladiators at Olympics.
+Gladiator can be human, beast or half human half beast (berserker).
+Gladiators are fighting between each other solo or in squads.
+After the battle Cesar judges if the loser is going to die or not, depending on the total number of fights that have already taken place at Olympics.
+If this number is divisible by 3 they die if not cesar will let them live.
 Winners are gaining plus 2 points on their base damage and rapidity.
-Each breed have diffrents statistic :
+Each breed have diffrent statistics :
 - Human :
         MAX_HEALTH = 200
         BASE_DAMAGE = 30